Tyne and Wear Metro: Phase 1 new ticket machines, Simonside, and Haymarket modernisation

-Phase 2
+Phase 2 Metrocar refurishment, and rebuilding of North Shields

-Phase 2 of the All Change programme saw the £20 million refurbishment of 86 Tyne & Wear Metrocars (originally all 90 Metrocars were due to be refurbished).
+Phase 2 of the All Change programme saw the £20 million refurbishment of 86 Tyne and Wear Metrocars (originally all 90 Metrocars were due to be refurbished).
 Each Metrocar was stripped down to its frame and built back up again, with the addition of improved disabled access, new door control systems, and renewed interiors, seating and lighting.
 A new cadmium yellow and black livery was also adopted.
 Work commenced in June 2010, at Wabtec at Doncaster Works, and was completed five months ahead of schedule, in August 2015.
 The first Metrocar to receive refurbishment was 4041, the unit being named after former Gateshead Councillor and MP, Harry Cowans, in honour of his work in the 1970s, to help to secure the construction of the network.

 The second phase of the programme also saw the modernisation of a further 45 stations, including the re-building of the station at North Shields, which was completed in September 2012, as well as the installation of new communications system, and the overhaul and maintenance of structures such as bridges, tunnels, track and overhead power lines.

-Phase 3
+Phase 3 new fleet

 The third phase of Metro's All Change programme began in 2019, with the procurement of a new fleet of 46 (originally 42) units, designed by Swiss manufacturer, Stadler.
-Delivery of the new rolling stock began in February 2023, with the first unit expected to enter service some time between September and November 2023, and the remainder following into 2024 or 2025.
-It will also see the introduction of a new signalling system, overhaul and maintenance of structures, track and overhead lines, and further station improvements.
+Delivery of the new rolling stock began in February 2023, with the first unit entering service on 18 December 2024.
+The rest of the fleet will be slowly rolled out over 2025–2026, with one old train being removed each time a new one is added.
+The whole fleet is set to be replaced by sometime in 2026.